Progress of the Community Orchard

 Bramley is a triploid; it cannot pollinate other trees but needs two other different varieties nearby for good fruit set.

-Jelly King Crab Apple is a fantastic pollinator for all your apples, extending the pollination period due to its abundant blossoms.
+Jelly King Crab Apple is a fantastic pollinator for all the apples, extending the pollination period due to its abundant blossoms.

 Pears: